sentinelsat/sentinelsat/README.rst

     :target: http://badge.fury.io/py/sentinelsat

-Utility pack to search and download Sentinel-1 imagery.
+Utility pack to search and download Sentinel-1 imagery from [ESA SciHub](https://scihub.esa.int/).

 Installation
 ============

-Sentinelsat depends on `homura <https://github.com/shichao-an/homura>`_, what in turn depends on `PycURL <http://pycurl.sourceforge.net/>`_, so you need to install some dependencies on your system.
+Sentinelsat depends on `homura <https://github.com/shichao-an/homura>`_, which depends on `PycURL <http://pycurl.sourceforge.net/>`_, so you need to install some dependencies on your system.

 Ubuntu